 He went on to work for Representative John Rogers and Senator Michael Morrissey.
 While working for Senator Morrissey, Patrick decided that he wanted to do more to serve the people of Quincy, and threw his hat in the ring for city council.
 In 1995, he ran for and was elected to represent the people of Ward 3 on the Quincy City Council.

-While simultaneously attending and graduating from Suffolk Law School, Patrick served three terms as Councilor, where he focused on he focused on, among other things, public safety, emphasizing the need for improvements and advocating for community policing and investments in the city’s emergency response system.
+While simultaneously attending and graduating from Suffolk Law School, Patrick served three terms as Councilor, where he focused on, among other things, public safety, emphasizing the need for improvements and advocating for community policing and investments in the city’s emergency response system.

 In 2002, the opportunity arose to run for Norfolk County Register of Probate.
 Never one to shy away from a challenge, Patrick pushed aside the “underdog” label, working hard to earn the respect and the vote of residents across Norfolk County.
 That focus and unrelenting work ethic paid off with Patrick winning the election.